vliu15/mml-robustness/README.md

 ```bash
 python train_erm.py exp=erm exp.optimizer.lr=0.0001 exp.train.total_epochs=50 exp.dataset.groupings=['Blond_Hair:Male']
 ```
+The `exp.model.name` field manages which weights to load into the ResNet-50.
+For CLIP pretraining specify `exp.model.name='clip_resnet50'` and for ImageNet pretraining specify `exp.model.name='resnet50'.

 The `exp.dataset.groupings` field manages the task that is being trained with any spurious correlations that should be taken into account seperated from the task by a colon.

 In general, the `model` field should not be changed, the `optimizer` field should only be changed for hyperparameter tuning, and the `dataset`/`dataloader` fields should only be changed for data subsampling/reweighting methods, respectively.